DaoChaShao/py-st-ml-cnn-cat-n-dog/README.md

 **LICENCE**
 ---
-This application is licensed under the [BSD-3-Clause License](LICENSE).
+This application is licensed under the [BSD-3-Clause Licence](LICENSE).
 You can click the link to read the licence.

 **CHANGELOG**
 ---